kagel/sitges/README.md

 The script will process the data, apply filters, scrape additional information, and generate an output CSV file named `composite_sessions.csv`.

-### Command-Line Arguments (Optional)

-You can modify the script to accept command-line arguments for flexibility.
-For example, you can specify the paths to the JSON files or the output CSV file.

 ## Filters

 The script includes filters defined in a declarative style at the top of the script.
 You can easily enable or disable filters and adjust their settings.